Hanif Abdurraqib's AViD program will be viewable through Wednesday, April 21.

 Hanif Abdurraqib is a poet, essayist, and cultural critic from Columbus, Ohio.
 His poetry has been published in Muzzle, Vinyl, PEN American, and various other journals.
 His essays and music criticism have been published in The FADER, Pitchfork, The New Yorker, and The New York Times.
 His first full length poetry collection, The Crown Ain't Worth Much, was released in 2016.
 It was named a finalist for the Eric Hoffer Book Prize and was nominated for a Hurston-Wright Legacy Award.
-His first collection of essays, They Can't Kill Us Until They Kill Us, was released in 2017 and was named a book of the year by Buzzfeed, Esquire, NPR, Oprah Magazine, Paste, CBC, The Los Angeles Review, Pitchfork, and The Chicago Tribune, among others.
+His first collection of essays, They Can't Kill Us Until They Kill Us, was released in 2017, and his second book, Go Ahead In The Rain: Notes To A Tribe Called Quest, was published in 2019.
+Both received wide critical acclaim, being named to several “best of the year” lists, including that of Buzzfeed, The Washington Post, GQ, Paste, Pitchfork, and more.
 His second collection of poems, A Fortune For Your Disaster, was released in September 2019.

 - An Afternoon Eating Ice Cream with Hanif Abdurraqib (The Ringer)

 - My Small America: An Interview with Hanif Abdurraqib (LA Review of Books)